 Italy is a study in contrasts.
 Decades of Hollywood films have created an image of the country that's hard to break.
-While Italy certainly is a sophisticated and beautiful place to live, not everything is as perfect as the silver screen would have you believe.
+While Italy certainly is a sophisticated and beautiful place to live, not everything is as perfect as the silver screen may make things seem.

 Lifestyle in Italy

 Living well in Italy is all about perspective.
-If you arrive with rose-coloured glasses, you're likely to be disappointed.
-But if you acknowledge that like any big, busy and heavily populated country, Italy has its faults, you'll quickly learn to love it warts and all.
+Expats arriving with high expectations will likely be disappointed.
+By acknowledging that Italy has its faults like any other large, busy and heavily populated country, new arrivals will quickly learn to love Italy despite its challenges.

-One of the first things you'll notice about Italy is that its inhabitants are incredibly social.
+Italians tend to be incredibly social.
 Only torrential rain and snow can keep them indoors.
-Whether they're chatting to friends over a very late dinner or going for a stroll down the main strip, Italians are not homebodies.
+Whether they're chatting to friends over a very late dinner or going for a stroll down the main street, Italians are not homebodies.

-This enthusiasm for after-dinner socialising is contagious and you'll soon find yourself, gelato in hand, admiring the shops and impromptu street concerts late into the night.
+This enthusiasm for after-dinner socialising is contagious and many expats soon find themselves, gelato in hand, admiring the shops and impromptu street concerts late into the night.

 - CON: Limited English speakers

 Very few Italians are fluent in English.
-You can chalk this up to pride and inadequate language education.
-City dwellers will naturally be better off as the locals are more accustomed to tourists, but in some towns, you can be the only English speaker for kilometres.
+City dwellers will naturally be better off as they are more accustomed to tourists, but in some towns, there can be no English speakers for kilometres.

-You might also find people are abrupt when you speak to them in English.
-This usually happens in the more popular cities like Florence, Rome and Venice, where the jaded locals often think tourists are a nuisance.
+Many expats find that people are abrupt when spoken to in English.
+This usually happens in the more popular cities like Florence, Rome and Venice, where the jaded locals often view tourists as a nuisance.

 + PRO: Amazing surroundings